Understanding Libby Amphibole Asbestos Related Diseases

 - Asbestosis: Scarring of the actual lung tissues (not the pleural tissue which is outside of the actual lung tissue)

 - Pneumoconiosis: Disease of the respiratory tract due to inhalation of dust particles

 The Mineralogy of Libby Amphibole Asbestos

 Asbestos is a general term used to describe several different types of fibers.
 In efforts to point out that our fiber is unique, many people originally used the word tremolite.
-This also seems not to be the best term as there is actually very little tremolite in our fiber.
+This is probably not the best term either, as there is actually very little tremolite in our fiber.
 Therefore, the best term is Libby amphibole asbestos.
 Libby amphibole asbestos fibers have no odor, smell, or taste.
 They are not flammable and they do not evaporate into air, dissolve in water, or breakdown in dirt.
 Because of the unique chemical and structural properties of our fiber the associated Libby amphibole asbestos diseases also have a unique presentation.

 Libby Amphibole Asbestos is a Solid Solution

 This means that a single fiber of Libby amphibole asbestos is a mixture of up to 5 different, yet similar, fibers.
 Libby amphibole asbestos mostly includes Winchite (84%), Richterite (10%), and Tremolite (5%).

 To understand how a single fiber of Libby amphibole asbestos can be a solid solution, imagine a glass of water.
 You pour in six teaspoons of yellow water, two teaspoons of green water, and a teaspoon of blue water.
 The water is then a new color.
 If you were to freeze that glass of water, it would be a solid solution.
 It can be difficult to look at the frozen block and determine how much of each color is in the solution just like it is difficult to determine what the chemical makeup of Libby amphibole asbestos is.